© Mark Vector

 ‘It shouldn’t have happened so quickly.’
 Aunty Billie looked at her watch.
 ‘How long were you sat there?’
 She wiped her nose.

 ‘I can’t see your hand or any part of you.
-Your brain is responsible for your invisibility, so it counters this by ensuring you can always see yourself.
-Very clever stuff.
+Your brain handles your invisibility, so it counters this by ensuring you can always see yourself.
+Ingenious stuff.
 However, mirrors show you what others see.’

 I ran to the closest mirror.
 Nothing.
 I didn’t exist.
 I danced an energetic mixture of twerking and walking like a chicken.
 I liked being invisible.

 Aunty Billie clapped.
 ‘Ooh, you’re right.
 They are bright.’

 ‘Please say you can’t see me,’ I said.

 ‘The battery must have run out,’ she said.
 ‘Gadgets stay charged for about a week.
 This one has been in storage for some time.’

 I removed the bracelet and changed into my clothes.